-- This protocol may be altered from 3 min to 5 min official warm up time by altering the toss to (-7 min). - This protocol may be further adapted for particular Television coverage or requirements if necessary. - It is not necessary to excessively delay the exit from the court by waiting for the referees to sign the score sheet.
+- This protocol may be altered from 3 min to 5 min official warm up time by altering the toss to (-7 min). - It is not necessary to excessively delay the exit from the court by waiting for the referees to sign the score sheet.
 This can be done outside the court area. - Coin toss can be taken off the court if required to speed up protocol. - In cases where the length of the warm-up is extended, by FIVB Officials, all officials should enter the court 10 min before the match and proceed with the protocol above from 8 min onwards. - Coaches are allowed in the court during respective team's warm-up until the start of the official match protocol.
-Where applicable, upon confirmation by the Referee Coach it is possible for the team coaches to stay until immediately before the start of the coin toss.
+Where applicable, upon confirmation by the Referee Coach it is possible for the team coaches to stay until immediately before the start of the coin toss. - If necessary, this protocol may be further adapted for particular requirements, i.e.: Television coverage, Sports Presentation, Covid countermeasures, etc.